durucrypto/bubblemaps-hackathon/README.md

 ## 🛠️ APIs Utilized

 - **Bubblemaps API**: To check if the bubble map and its metadata are available and fetch the token's bubble map, map data, and metadata.
-- **Dexscreener API**: To retrieve key token information such as market data and DEX-related insights.
+- **Dexscreener API**: To retrieve key token details, such as market data and DEX-related insights.
 - **Coingecko API**: To obtain the token's Coingecko ID along with links and social profiles.

 ## ⚙️ Setup Instructions